isagoya/astro-hananiawan-m2/src/pages/md/chapt10.md

  I could hear the sound of him coming down the stairs through the phone receiver.

  “Hello, this is Ryo.
-Are you my father?”
+Father, Dad?”

  “Yes, I am.”